 The Texas Exes

-The Texas Exes, the alumni association for the University, was established in 1885 and now boasts more than 107,000 members.
+The Texas Exes, the alumni association for The University of Texas at Austin, was established in 1885 and now boasts more than 110,000 members.
 It is one of the largest alumni organizations in the nation.
-The association is self-governed and works to promote and protect the University while uniting alumni around the world, create a passionate voice that strengthens the university, promote alumni accomplishments, and celebrate Longhorn spirit and traditions.
+The association is self-governed and works to unite alumni and friends around the world, create a passionate voice that strengthens the university, promote alumni accomplishments, and celebrate Longhorn spirit and traditions.

-Members of the Texas Exes support the mission of the association and receive benefits tailored for people who love The University of Texas at Austin.
+Members of the Texas Exes support the mission of the association and receive benefits tailored for people who love UT Austin.
 Click here to join.

 There are around 150 Texas Exes chapters and networks across the globe.
 Chapters are geographically based groups that engage alumni through social, community service, cultural, business networking, student development, and scholarship-fundraising events.
-Networks are national groups organized around ethnicity, profession, or strong affinity to a University student organization.
+Networks are national groups organized around ethnicity, profession, or strong affinity to a university student organization.

 The Texas Exes’ home on campus is the Etter-Harbin Alumni Center, which stands on San Jacinto Boulevard across from Darrell K Royal-Texas Memorial Stadium.
 Facilities include a banquet hall, offices, meeting rooms, outdoor pavilion, and underground parking.
 The building is named for Lila B. Etter and John P. Harbin.
-Etter, whose bequest to the University financed much of the original structure in 1965, was the daughter of the University’s first president, Leslie Waggener.
+Etter, whose bequest to the university financed much of the original structure in 1965, was the daughter of the University’s first president, Leslie Waggener.
 Harbin was a Distinguished Alumnus and past president of the Texas Exes.
 His gift provided site preservation, development, and landscaping.

-The University depends on the time and talents of Texas Exes members to support and carry out many of its programs.
+The university depends on the time and talents of Texas Exes members to support and carry out many of its programs.
 Membership is a charitable contribution.
 For more information, click here or call 512-471-8839.